-- Try to find out if this is a temporary response to something else in the child's life such as a new baby, a bereavement or stress at home. - Talk to your child and try to get your child to understand how the victim feels.
+- Try to find out if this is a temporary response to something else in the child's life such as a new baby, a bereavement or stress at home. - Talk to your child and try to get your child to understand how the other child/ children feels.
 Help your child to socialise by inviting other children to play or to go on outings.
-Don't respond by being a bully yourself.
-Hitting and verbal attack will make the things worse.
+Don't respond by being bullying yourself.
+Hitting and verbal attack will make things worse.
 You will need to deal with this problem over a period of time. - Talk to the child's teacher.
-You will find teachers willing to help.
-It is important that you and the teacher take the same approach to the problem. - Bullies often suffer from a lack of confidence.
+You will find teachers are willing to help.
+It is important that you and the teacher take the same approach to the problem.
+The school will have a Bí Cineálta or anti-bullying policy to address bullying behaviour. - Those who bully often suffer from a lack of confidence.
 Don't compare your child's achievement with others.
-Praise helpful, kind behaviour at every opportunity. - Children should be taught to accept differences in others.
+Praise helpful, kind behaviour at every opportunity.

+Children should be taught to accept differences in others.
 If your child always seems overly critical of others, help by making positive remarks about other children.

-If your child tells you that s/he is being bullied
+If your child tells you that they are being bullied